-Let us pray: We want to find the secret to joy, O God... we want to find our purpose with greater clarity...
-Inspire us to find our purpose and joy with compassion as a key ingredient on our journey...
-In Jesus' name...
+Let us pray: We want to find the secret to joy, O God... we want to find our purpose with greater clarity and force...
+Inspire us to find our purpose and joy with compassion as the key ingredient.
+Transform us as we journey and transform us in our relationships, O God...
+Touch our hearts with the gift of compassion...
+In Jesus' name and through his power...
 Amen.